ha1tch/queryfy/doc/design-and-innovations_EN_v0.1.0_2025-06-13.md

 # Queryfy: Design Philosophy and Innovations

-## Executive Summary

-Queryfy represents a fundamental rethinking of how Go applications handle dynamic JSON data.
+**Queryfy represents a fundamental rethinking of how Go applications handle dynamic JSON data.
 While Go's type system excels at compile-time safety, real-world applications frequently encounter dynamic data from APIs, databases, and configuration files.
-Queryfy bridges this gap with an elegant, composable API that makes working with `map[string]interface{}` as pleasant as working with structs.
+Queryfy bridges this gap with an elegant, composable API that makes working with `map[string]interface{}` as pleasant as working with structs.**

 ## The Problem Space